 contains an “individual mandate,” which requires adults not covered by

 Date of Authorship for this Version

 Graetz, Michael J. and Mashaw, Jerry L., "Constitutional Uncertainty and the Design of Social Insurance: Reflections on the Obamacare Case" (2013).
 Faculty Scholarship Series.
-Paper 4831.
+4831.